jamesshore/automatopia/readme.md

 * If you're a solo developer using this repository as a starting point for a personal project, follow the steps under "Building and Testing."

 * If you're part of a team and planning to use the continuous integration script, follow the steps under "Continuous Integration."
-(Otherwise, follow the steps under "Building and Testing" and supply your own CI tooling.)
+(If you *don't* plan to use the CI script, follow the steps under "Building and Testing" and supply your own CI tool.)

 * If you're part of a team and planning to use the Heroku deployment script, follow the steps under "Deploying to Heroku."